Minnesota has 4 state income tax rates: 5.35%, 7.05%, 7.85% and 9.85%. More on Minnesota taxes can be found in the tabbed pages below.

 Each county property assessor determines the classification (home, apartment, cabin, farm, business) of all property according to its use.
 Each class of property is then taxed at a different percentage of its value.
 This percentage, or class rate, is determined by the state legislature.

 Minnesota has 2 property tax refund programs for homeowners: the regular property tax refund and the special property tax refund.
 Taxpayers may be eligible for 1 or both, depending on income and the size of the property tax bill.

 Minnesota did not adopt the federal tax law changes related to estate taxation.
 If the decedent was a Minnesota resident at the time of death, the estate is required to file Form M706 if the federal gross estate exceeds $1.4 million on the date of death in 2015 or if the estate is required to file a federal estate tax return.
 The estate tax rates range from 10% to 16% for 2015 decedents.
 Estate tax applies for estates larger than $1.6 million for deaths occurring in 2016; $1.8 million in 2017; and $2 million in 2018 and beyond.

 The Form M706 instructions have details on how to determine the federal gross estate and how to calculate the Minnesota estate tax.
 The Department of Revenue provides online calculators to help taxpayers verify Minnesota estate obligations.

 Other Minnesota tax facts

 Individual income tax reciprocity between Minnesota and Wisconsin ended effective Jan.
 1, 2010.
-As a result, Minnesota and Wisconsin residents who work across the border must file returns in both states for 2010 and beyond if they meet minimum filing requirements.
+As a result, Minnesota and Wisconsin residents who work across the border must file returns in both states if they meet minimum filing requirements.